ddeutils/ddeutil-workflow/README.md

 )
 ```

-So, this package provide the `Schedule` template for this action.
+So, this package provide the `Schedule` template for this action, and you can dynamic
+pass the parameters for changing align with that running time by the `release` prefix.

 ```yaml
 schedule-run-local-wf: